AlejandroCanals/LittleLemon-FoodAPI/readme.md

 9. **Enjoy Testing:**
    - Have fun exploring and testing the features and functionalities of the Little Lemon API!

-Please refer to the API STRUCTURE section above for a detailed breakdown of available API endpoints and their methods.

 ---

 Feel free to replace "http://localhost:8000" with the appropriate URL if you deploy the API to a different location.
 Happy testing!